nouninasion/HousePricePrediction/README.md

 ## Dataset

 The dataset used for this prediction is `realest.csv`.
-It includes various attributes of houses that influence their price. im download from this website:https://www.kaggle.com/datasets/tawfikelmetwally/chicago-house-price
+It includes various attributes of houses that influence their price.
+You can download the dataset from [Kaggle: Chicago House Price](https://www.kaggle.com/datasets/tawfikelmetwally/chicago-house-price).

 ## Features